Male music teacher instructing a music in a classroom

 • Recorders for students in third grade and above

-• Program satisfaction surveys administered
+• Program satisfaction surveys to gather feedback and support continuous improvement

 Are you a parent or family member?
 Discover what your child is learning in class on our dedicated Information for Families page.